Working Papers

 Communicating Attribute Importance under Competition

-(with Jae-Yun Lee and Jungju Yu) under review at Marketing Science
+(with Jae-Yun Lee and Jungju Yu), revise and resubmit at Marketing Science

 When consumers encounter unfamiliar products, they often face difficulty in understanding which attributes are crucial, leading to challenges in product comparison and potential diminished interest in the category.
 This study examines how firms strategically communicate the importance of product attributes in a competitive environment.
 Despite consumer awareness of attributes and their levels, ambiguity regarding their relative importance remains.
 We analyze a situation where two firms each receive a noisy signal about the true attribute importance and convey this information to consumers through cheap-talk messages.
 Following these communications, consumers decide whether to incur a cost to further explore the category by visiting stores.
 Our findings reveal a truthful equilibrium where firms honestly report their received signals.
 In this equilibrium, when both firms’ messages align, their collective messages can credibly convey information about the more important attribute, thereby encouraging store visits and purchase.
 Interestingly, firms may still find it advantageous to truthfully highlight an attribute, even if it doesn’t align with their competitive advantage.
 Moreover, we show that without competition (i.e., a single firm communicating), this truthful equilibrium does not exist.
 Thus, the presence of the competition enables the credible communication of information about attribute importance, benefiting both firms by enhancing consumer engagement with the product category.
 More…